 - In 2016 horn playing gave me a hernia* (did you know that can happen?!).
 The CT scan which showed that also showed that I had this other unusual problem, Nutcracker Syndrome (NCS).

 - The hernia repair surgery didn’t take away all the pain I was experiencing, so a vein transposition surgery was recommended – for the NCS.
 It was a major surgery, and was successful for a short time.
-Within months, however, I was back in the hospital for angioplasty of the vein, ultimately a stent and smaller vein embolizations, etc. There were many complications that occurred, and much more pain.
+Within months, however, I was back in the hospital for angioplasty of the vein, ultimately a stent and smaller vein embolizations, etc. There were many complications that occurred, many additional hospital visits, and much more pain.

 - After a lot of diagnostic pain management treatments were done, I also found out I had a totally unrelated labral tear in my left hip (until 2016 I’d been doing a lot of running – even a couple marathons – a likely cause).
 More surgery.
 This was the last one, in the summer of 2017.